 A common mistake I see when people are packing for Europe in the spring is overpacking on layers.
 While it can get chilly at night in some European cities, you don’t need heavy scarves or thick sweaters clogging up your suitcase.

 These items take up way too much space!
+Leave a bulky scarf like this one at home ⬇️

 4️⃣ Beach towels: Don’t waste space on unnecessary items!

-If you’re planning on hitting the beach during your European adventures, don’t make the mistake of packing a bulky beach towel.
 Most accommodations, whether it’s a hotel or Airbnb, will provide beach towels for you.
 Trust me, I’ve learned the hard way that packing a towel just eats up precious suitcase space.

 Instead, focus on packing the Europe travel essentials you’ll actually use.

 Simply answer these 2 questions about your trip and I’ll send you a customized packing list!
 It’s that easy.
-The best part?
-I’ve tried and tested these packing lists 👇🏼

 5️⃣ Avoid Traveling With Expensive Jewelry: Keep It Simple & Safe!

 One of the most important Europe packing tip I can share is to leave your flashy jewelry at home.
-Not only does expensive jewelry add unnecessary weight and steals space from your suitcase, but it also increases the risk of theft.

 Instead, pack a few affordable, versatile pieces that can elevate any Europe travel outfit without the stress.
 You’ll still look fabulous in your vacation outfits without the risk!